 The two lights in range are to be used as heretofore, but are more powerful and reliable than the former lights.

 David Lowden was appointed the first keeper of the newly completed range lights on July 12, 1897 at an annual salary of $150.
-The two towers were relocated to their current location in 1909 by James Arbuckle of Pictou for $816.
+In 1908, James Arbuckle of Pictou relocated the two towers to their current location, about half a mile west of the original positions, for $816.

 The range lights were electrified in 1925, and the red vertical daymarks were added to the white wooden towers in 1986.
 Morris W. Graham served as keeper of the range lights from 1943 until the lights were made unwatched in 1965.

 In 2012, the rear light was relocated to a square, skeletal tower.

 Mariners are now informed that if they require the operation of the range lights they need to select VHF channel 65A and key their microphones five (5) times in quick succession.
 The range lights will then be in operation for 30 minutes.
 A similar procedure has been used to activate foghorns, but this is a new way of activating range lights.
 I asked the Coast Guard about this new method of activating range lights and received this response as to why it is used: “The decision was made to switch to VHF activation due to the inability to detect the ranges using daymarks only for daytime navigation and the limitation of the equipment which has been solarized.
 The lights are only on when required so power will not be depleted.”
 Makes sense.